LoboShao/lsf_autohost/lsf-plugin-partial/auto_host/README.md

 ## Additional Notes

 - **Host Priorities:** The plugin uses metrics like throughput and job completion rates to determine host priorities.
-Default LSF host selection is based on `r15s`.
 - **Reward Metrics:** Metrics such as makespan and fairness are considered for prioritization.

-For further details, consult the source code or related documentation.